Rockwell Hardness Tester

 Rockwell Test Precision: Loads, Indenters & Results

-For manufacturing floors that depend on fast, accurate results, the Rockwell hardness test is superior.
+For manufacturing floors that depend on fast, accurate results, the Rockwell hardness testing is superior.
 There is no need for operators to work with microscopes or complex conversions; the process is direct, clean, and gives you a number you can act on immediately.
 We believe its straightforward nature is its greatest strength.
-You get immediate, dependable data essential for quality control without the lab-level complexity of other methods.
-Key
+You get immediate, dependable data essential for quality control without the lab-level complexity of other methods

 Superficial vs Regular Rockwell: The Technical Guide